Yuqiu-Yang/pMTnet_Omni_Document/docs/source/tutorial/data_curation.rst

 Check columns with amino acids
     Unknown AAs will be replaced with ``_``

+Encode MHC sequences
+    When the ``df`` contains some MHCs that are NOT in our reference data or are missing, we will inzoke the ESM2 algorithm to encode these sequences, produce a dictionary whose keys are the sequences and values are the embeddings, and save the dictionary as a ``.json`` file.

 To perform data curation, simply call

 .. code-block:: python